 Pseudotumor cerebri (SOO-doe-too-mur SER-uh-bry) occurs when the pressure inside your skull (intracranial pressure) increases for no obvious reason.

 Symptoms mimic those of a brain tumor, but no tumor is present.
-Pseudotumor cerebri can occur in children and adults, but it's most common in obese women of childbearing age.
+Pseudotumor cerebri can occur in children and adults, but it's most common in women of childbearing age who are obese.

 When no underlying cause for the increased intracranial pressure can be discovered, pseudotumor cerebri may also be called idiopathic intracranial hypertension.